Chart Color Schemes

 Population growth drivers in Carnegie are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Carnegie's estimated population is around 20,319.
-This reflects an increase of 2,410 people since the 2021 Census, which reported a population of 17,909.
-The change was inferred from AreaSearch's estimate of 20,220 residents following examination of ABS' latest ERP data release in June 2024 and an additional 344 validated new addresses since the Census date.
-This results in a density ratio of 5,506 persons per square kilometer, placing Carnegie in the top 10% of national locations assessed by AreaSearch.
-Carnegie's growth of 13.5% since the 2021 census exceeded its SA4 region (8.7%) and the national average.
-Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Carnegie's population is estimated at around 20,319 as of Feb 2026.
+This reflects an increase of 2,410 people (13.5%) since the 2021 Census, which reported a population of 17,909 people.
+The change is inferred from the resident population of 20,220 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 344 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,506 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Carnegie's 13.5% growth since the 2021 census exceeded the SA4 region (8.7%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increase is forecast for the suburb of Carnegie, with an expected growth of 6,036 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 29.1% over these 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast for the suburb of Carnegie, with an expected growth of 6,043 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.2% in total over the 17 years.

 Frequently Asked Questions - Population